gvwilson/sensibleadventures/cloudherd/cloudherd.md

 It only took them a few minutes to reach the gap in the fortress wall where an enormous stone door had once hung.
 A few chunks of its shattered remains lay half-buried in the ground, too big for even a team of sturdy mountain camels to pull free.
-The wooden gate that Stale's human inhabitants had put up to fill the gap was three planks thick, but still looked like a child's toy set into the Pilots' ancient work.
+The wooden gate that Stale's human inhabitants had put up to take its place was three planks thick, but still looked like a child's toy set into the Pilots' ancient work.
+It was open as always, and Noxy could hear the endless gentle tune of the village's wind chimes from behind it.

 Grappa Gas was sitting on one of the stones whittling a new leg when they came out of the trees.
 He raised a hand in hello, then swore and clambered to his